Key takeaways

 Set up automatic routing rules based on the sender or content type.
 Legal notices go directly to your attorney, financial documents route to your bookkeeper, and client correspondence reaches the account manager.
 This eliminates bottlenecks where one person becomes the gatekeeper for all mail.

-Most virtual mailbox providers support custom rules and notifications.
+Many virtual mailbox providers support custom rules and notifications.
 Configure alerts so that high-priority items (like government correspondence or certified letters) trigger immediate notifications to the relevant team member via email or Slack.

 Ready to get a professional business address?